Towards Interactive Reinforcement Learning with Intrinsic Feedback: Interactive Reinforcement Learning

-In terms of alignment, IRL inherently helps in alleviating challenges such as negative side effects and reward hacking \citep{amodei_aisafty_2016, leike_alignment_2018}.
-Negative side effects arise when negative outcomes occur due to an agent attempting to achieve a reward.
-For example, a cleaning robot might disrupt its environment in the pursuit of maximizing its goal of cleaning.
-Similarly, rewarding hacking occurs when an agent exploits loopholes in a reward function in pursuit of efficiently maximizing reward.
-For instance, a cleaning robot might clean the environment and then intentionally dirty the environment so that it may continuously clean and receive a reward.
-Both challenges result in unintended behaviors due to our inability to correctly specify intentions through mediums such as reward functions.
+A secondary motivation of integrating human input is to alleviate alignment issues, which arise from the challenge of specifying a ``complete'' reward function that fully captures the human's intentions.
+Alignment issues, such as negative side effects and reward hacking, tend to occur more frequently in complex problems where formulating a reward function can be quite difficult \citep{amodei_aisafty_2016, leike_alignment_2018, hendrycks_what_2021, nahian_training_2021, cruz_interactive_2021}.
+Negative side effects entail any negative and unintended behaviors that occur when the agent seeks to maximize its reward.
+For example, a cleaning robot may inadvertently disrupt its environment by knocking over furniture in the pursuit of maximizing its goal of cleaning.
+Similarly, rewarding hacking involves any exploits or loopholes in a reward function that the agent uses to efficiently maximize its reward.
+For instance, a cleaning robot may clean the environment and then intentionally dirty the environment so that it can continuously clean and receive a reward.

-Human guidance inherently targets misalignment in two ways.
-First, it reduces the difficulty for the human to specify their intentions as the complexity of an environment increases (\appendixreffig{fig:irl_alignment}{sec:appendix_alignment}).
-This reduction is largely due to human guidance being a more direct, intuitive, and accessible means of communicating intention compared to a reward function which is a strict set pre-programmed rules \citep{leike_alignment_2018}.
-Second, human guidance can adapt to unintended agent behaviors as human guidance is given online and posses non-stationary and policy dependent properties \citep{macglashan_coach_2017}.
-This differs from classical pre-programmed reward functions which are normally static during learning.